 ```

-## Creating Your First MCP Server (Calculator Example)
+## Creating Your First MCP Server (Calculator Hello-World)

 python```python

-from mcp.server.fastmcp import FastMCP # Import FastMCP, the quickstart server base
+from mcp.server.fastmcp import FastMCP # FastMCP is the quickstart server base

-mcp = FastMCP("Calculator Server") # Initialize an MCP server instance with a descriptive name
+mcp = FastMCP("Calculator Server") # name your server

-@mcp.tool() # Register a function as a callable tool for the model
+@mcp.tool() # register the function as a callable tool

 def add(a: int, b: int) -> int: